FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/Configuration/Security_architecture.md

 -   Auto import keys and certificates
     -   During the SSH and SSL/TLS handshake, partner keys and certificates can be auto imported in Gateway store if the security profile is configured for auto-import
-    -   Keys and certificates are imported in <span class="code">disabled </span>state and the first handshake attempt fails
+    -   Keys and certificates are imported in `disabled `state and the first handshake attempt fails
     -   Enabling the imported keys and certificates requires user action and should be done only after partner validation

 ### Associating keys and certificates to partners